neuged/nlp_service/README.md

 ## Prerequisites

-The easiest way to develop and/or deploy the service is to use the [nlp-service-docker](https://github.com/dainst/nlp-service-docker).
-Which will pull and setup everything automatically.
+The easiest way to develop and/or deploy the service is to use the [nlp-service-docker](https://github.com/dainst/nlp-service-docker), which will pull all dependencies and setup everything automatically.

 If you do not want to use Docker, these are the current prerequisites: